Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

 for some $C(t)$.

 The preceding optimization problem (\ref{eq.reduction}) admits a contract-theoretic interpretation, in which the principal proposes a \emph{take-it-or-leave-it} lottery of stopping times that must satisfy the agent's sequential participation constraints.
 Consequently, the optimal policy must extract all rents from the agent while remaining on the two parties' Pareto frontier.
-This bargaining occurs over two distinct dimensions: the \emph{mean} and the \textit{riskiness} of the stopping time.
-Observe that the two parties hold different preferences over both dimensions.
-On the one hand, the principal's payoff function $w(\cdot)$ increases for $t\in[0,t^*)$, while the agent's payoff function $v_L(\cdot)$ decreases over the interval $t\in[\tau(\mu_0),t^*)$.\footnote{By the decomposition, it is optimal to disclose no information before time $\tau(\mu_0)$.} On the other hand, the principal is risk averse regarding the stopping time since $w(\cdot)$ is concave for $t\in[0,t^*)$, while the agent's payoff function $v_L(\cdot)$ is initially concave but becomes convex thereafter, which indicates that he is risk-loving when the average stopping time is high.
+Observe that the two parties exhibit different preferences over two distinct dimensions---the \emph{mean} and the \textit{riskiness} of the stopping time.
+On the one hand, the principal's payoff function $w(\cdot)$ increases for $t\in[0,t^*)$, while the agent's payoff function $v_L(\cdot)$ decreases over the interval $t\in[\tau(\mu_0),t^*)$.\footnote{By the decomposition, it is optimal to disclose no information before time $\tau(\mu_0)$.} On the other hand, the principal is risk-averse regarding the stopping time since $w(\cdot)$ is concave for $t\in[0,t^*)$; meanwhile, the agent's payoff function $v_L(\cdot)$ is initially concave but subsequently convex, implying his risk-seeking behavior when the average stopping time is relatively later.

-Thus, the optimal contract balances the trade-off between the two parties' conflicting preferences over the average and riskiness of the stopping time.
-The structure of the optimal contract is determined by the relative importance of these two dimensions for the two parties.
-If the principal is more sensitive to time-risk than the agent, she minimizes the risk of the stopping time by promising a one-shot disclosure.
-To ensure the agent accepts this riskless offer, she compensates him with an earlier average stopping time.
-Conversely, if the agent is more sensitive to time-risk than the principal, the optimal contract takes advantage of the agent's risk seeking by providing gradual disclosure to delay the average stopping time.
-The missing link is a precise measure of the two parties' sensitivity to time-risk, which, as we show below, can be captured by their respective Arrow-Pratt coefficients of (absolute) risk aversion.
+The optimal contract essentially balances the two parties' conflicting preferences over the mean and riskiness of the stopping time, with its exact structure determined by the relative importance of these two dimensions to each party.
+If the principal is more sensitive to the time-risk (i.e., more risk averse over stopping times) than the agent, she minimizes the risk by promising a one-shot disclosure; to ensure the agent's compliance, she compensates him with an earlier average stopping time.
+Conversely, if the agent is more sensitive to stopping-time risk than the principal, the optimal contract leverages the agent's risk-seeking behavior by employing gradual disclosure, thereby prolonging the expected experimentation duration (i.e., a later average stopping time).
+To formalize this trade-off, we require a precise measure of the two parties' sensitivity to time-risk, which, as we show below, is perfectly captured by their respective \emph{Arrow-Pratt coefficients of (absolute) risk aversion}.

 \begin{lemma} Denote $R(w,t)$ and $R(v_L,t)$ as the Arrow-Pratt coefficients of (absolute) risk aversion for the two players, respectively.
 Let function $F^*$ be the solution to problem (\ref{eq.reduction}), and then: \begin{enumerate} \item[(i)] Suppose $R(w,t)\geq R(v_L,t)$ for all $t\in[\underline{t},\bar{t}]\subset[\tau(\mu_0),t^*]$, and then $F^*$ must be one-shot; that is, there exists $\hat{t}\in[\underline{t},\bar{t}]$ such that $dF^*(t)=0$ for all $[\underline{t},\bar{t}]/\{\hat{t}\}$. \item[(ii)] Suppose $R(w,t)\leq R(v_L,t)$ for all $t\in[\underline{t},\bar{t}]\subset[\tau(\mu_0),t^*]$, and then if there exists $t\in(\underline{t},\bar{t})$ such that $dF^*(t)>0$, the incentive constraint at time $t$ must be binding, i.e., $\int_{t}^\infty\bar{v}_L(t,s)dF^*(s)=C(t)$. \end{enumerate} \end{lemma}